Worlds of Fun 2020 Current Attractions

-Please be aware this page is currently under construction and only includes those attractions original, or from 1973, that are currently in operation in the park for the 2017 season.
+Please be aware this page is currently under construction and only includes those attractions from 1973-1982 that in operation in the park for the 2020 season.
 It will continue to be updated as each attraction receives its own separate page.

 Viking Voyager 1973-current